Philadelphia Campus

 Campus History

 Founded in 1740, the University of Pennsylvania is America’s first university and a member of the Ivy League.
 Penn has a legacy of educational innovation that includes America’s first medical school, first collegiate business school, first university teaching hospital, first journalism program, and first modern liberal arts curriculum.
-The current campus was established on the western edge of the city of Philadelphia in the 1870s and covers over 300 acres of city landscaping.
+The current campus was established on the western edge of Philadelphia in the 1870s and covers over 300 acres of city landscaping.

 Visiting Wharton